smxi/rbxi/trunk/rbxi-data/readme-rbxi.txt

 DATA_9_DESC=''
 DATA_10_DESC=''

 This is a one or more word description of what is being backed up.
-Begin it with a space so it prints out nicely, like this: DATA_1_DESC=' my emails'
+Like this: DATA_1_DESC='my emails'.
+This is what rbxi will print out to you as it backs up that directory.

 This is for DATA_x_DIR and DATA_x_PATH